Aveek-Saha/wordle-solver/README.md

 |   X   |     70     |

 ## Extended
 Just to see how the bot performed, it was allowed to continue playing beyond 6 tries till it found a solution.
+Overall the solver never takes more than 9 attempts to solve a wordle.

 | Score | # of games |
 |:-----:|:----------:|